Hao Ting (gymnast): Career

 Hao began ballet when she was six years old but switched to rhythmic gymnastics when she was eight years old.
 She was selected to compete for the Chinese group at the 2019 World Championships alongside Guo Qiqi, Hu Yuhui, Huang Zhangjiayang, Liu Xin, and Xu Yanshu.
 Hao competed in the 3 hoops + 4 clubs routine but not in the 5 balls routine.
 The Chinese group finished seventh in the all-around final.
 Additionally, the 3 hoops + 4 clubs group qualified for the event final where they finished eighth.

 Hao was selected to represent China at the 2020 Summer Olympics in the group all-around alongside Guo Qiqi, Huang Zhangjiayang, Liu Xin, and Xu Yanshu.
 In the qualification round, they finished fifth and qualified for the final where they finished fourth behind Bulgaria, Russia, and Italy.
 The same group then competed at the 2021 World Championships and finished fifth in the group all-around.
 In the event finals, they finished fifth in 5 balls and fourth in 3 hoops + 4 clubs.

 Hao won a bronze medal in the group all-around and a silver medal in 5 hoops at the 2022 Pesaro World Cup.
 She competed at the 2022 World Championships in Sofia and helped the Chinese group finish seventh in the all-around.
 In the event finals, they finished seventh in 5 hoops and fourth in 3 ribbons + 2 balls.

 At the 2023 Tashkent World Cup, Ting and the Chinese group swept the gold medals in the all-around and in both event finals.
 Weeks later she won gold in the All-Around and silver in the two event finals in Baku.
 From 31 May to 3 June the group competed at the Asian Championships in Manila, winning bronze in teams along individuals Wang Zilu, Zhao Yating and Zhao Yue, gold in the All-Around, with 5 hoops and with 3 ribbons & 2 balls.
-In July she travelled to Milan for the last World Cup of the season, getting bronze in the All-Around and with 3 ribbons & 2 balls. in late August Ting was selected for the World Championships in Valencia, winning silver in the All-Aroud and with 3 ribbons & 2 balls as well an historical gold medal with 5 hoops.
+In July she travelled to Milan for the last World Cup of the season, getting bronze in the All-Around and with 3 ribbons & 2 balls. in late August Ting was selected for the World Championships in Valencia, winning silver in the All-Around and with 3 ribbons & 2 balls as well an historical gold medal with 5 hoops.

 In March 2024 she took part in the World Cup in Athens, winning bronze in the All-Around and the two event finals.
 A month later in Baku they were 5th overall, 4th with 5 hoops, and 5th in the mixed event in Tashkent.
 In June the group participated in the stage in Milan, winning gold overall and with 5 hoops as well as silver in the mixed event.
 In August Ting, Wang Lanjing, Ding Xinyi, Guo Qiqi and Huang Zhangjiayang were selected for the Olympic Games in Paris.
 There they won an historical gold medal in the final, being only the second time China medalled in the event after 2008's silver.